Kometa-Team/Kometa/docs/defaults/sources.md

 ### Countries Collections

-The Country collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default add-ons to consolidate some of the countries.
+The Country collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default addons to consolidate some of the countries.

 If you are interested in seeing the lists that are used for the country collections, you can find them here.